 If you often scan tens of documents, you might want to change the default location where scanned documents are saved to avoid filling up the system drive fast.
-Changing the default location of scanned documents is a good idea as it’s located in the system drive which will be erased when you reinstall Windows 10 operating system.
+Changing the default location of scanned documents is a good idea as it’s located in the system drive, which will be erased when you reinstall the Windows 10/11 operating system.

 Method 1 of 2